Shubham0315/InterviewQuestions/MindBowser.md

 What is NATting in K8S ?
 SNAT and DNAT
 -
+- Network Address Translation
+- Process to modify source or destination IP addresses of network packets as they travle between pods, nodes, external clients
+- Its required as pods have their own virtual IPs which are bot routable outside cluster/network
+- To enable communication between pods, nodes, external world, K8S uses DNAT and SNAT

+- SNAT (Source NAT)
+  - Changes source IP of packet
+  - When pod communicates with external world, pod's IP is replaced by Node's IP which ensures return traffic knows how to get back
+  - Used in outbound pod to external traffic

+- DNAT (Destination NAT)
+  - Changes destination IP of packet
+  - When service is exposed it has virtual IP.
+Traffic coming to service IP is DNAT'ed to one of the backend pod IPs
+  - Used to route pod traffic
 -------------------------------------------------

 On public cloud EKS we have multiple node.
 So even if one node goes down we can have another node up and reattch to master node.
 But in on-prem we cannot do that.
 If on-prem node goes down, how to make that node up and reattch to master?